-6.7.2 Installing the Backing Plate
+6.9.2 Installing the Backing Plate On a Work Bench

-To install the backing plate, do the following:
+To install the backing plate while the hot runner is on a work bench, do the following:

 The following procedure requires the use of an overhead lifting device.
 Refer to Section 4.1 for lifting and handling instructions.